MainKarl/Creatable/README.md

 First hand, you need [nodejs](https://nodejs.org/en) to run the application.

-To install the application go into the folder Code/Web/creatable and run the install.bat file.
+To install the application go into the folder Code/Web/creatable and run the *install.bat* and *build.bat* file.
 Alternatively, these commands must be executed:

 ```shell
 npm install